uptonking/note4yaoo/lib-utils-git-examples.md

   - Native symbolic links are supported, provided the file system supports them.
   - For Windows you must use a non-administrator account and have the SeCreateSymbolicLinkPrivilege.
   - JGit can use JDBC, HBase, Cassandra, Bigtable and more and it's thread safe.
+  - There are some missing features:
+    - shallow and partial cloning
+    - support for multiple working trees (git-worktree)
+    - using external diff tools
+    - git protocol V2 (client side): packfile-uris

 - https://github.com/gitblit-org/gitblit /apache2/202311/java
   - http://gitblit.com/